 Manage Incidents

 Article summary

-The Analysts can also log their issues, view the Incidents logged, and update them.
-In addition to the actions that Analysts can perform, they can also perform all the actions of an End User.
+Analysts can log their issues, view and update logged incidents.
+In addition to these actions, they have access to all functionalities available to an End User.

+Manage Incidents